OCamlPro/owi/example/weasel/language design.md

 unknown annotation clause owi
 ```

-## Types of Annotations
+## Type of Annotation

 In Weasel, `annotid` specifies the type of annotation.
 Different types of annotations follow slightly different grammatical rules and must appear in specific locations of the source code.
-Weasel defines two types of annotations:
+Currently, Weasel define only one type of annotation:

 - **function contract** should appear anywhere a module field is allowed (i.e. as a custom section).
 Though it is recommended to place the contract immediately before the corresponding function definition.

-- **assertion** should appear anywhere an instruction is allowed.

 ## Grammar